 If you don't want them to know who reported the matter we will tell them you want to remain anonymous.
-But, if we do that it will probably limit the action we can take and could result in the suspension or closing of a matter.
+But, if we do that it will probably limit the action we can take.

 Will you contact anyone else?